elandesign/ArduinoTank/README.md

 ## Getting Started

-Copy the `wifi.h.default` file to `wifi.h`, add your connection parameters, build, and hope for the best.
+Copy the `wifi_settings.h.default` file to `wifi_settings.h`, add your connection parameters, build, and hope for the best.